What is worship like?

 If you are baptized, you are welcome to receive communion at our church.
 We believe that Christ is truly present in, with, and under the bread and the wine.

 If you aren’t baptized, or aren’t sure, then you are welcome to come forward for a blessing from the pastor.
-Just let her know when you get to the front.
+Just let the pastor know when you get to the front.

 At communion, we offer bread, wine, and grape juice.
 If you are gluten-intolerant, please know that we believe that Christ is fully present in both the bread and the wine; in receiving even one, you’ve received the fullness of Christ’s presence.